 One convenient way for users to verify their identity to unlock your wallet app is with biometrics.
 This could take the form of either touch ID or face ID.

 Users of Android and iOS devices are already familiar with these motions.
 More importantly, using biometrics does not require the user to remember anything, decreasing their chances of getting locked out of their wallet.

 Unfortunately, biometrics are not supported on all mobile devices.
 Hardcore security users may be wary about giving up their biometric information.

 Bitcoin wallet users may feel hesitant about the privacy implications of your product storing touch/face ID information.
 Be sure your app thoroughly relays how this information is stored.

-A PIN is one of the most common and traditional methods for securing a mobile application.
-This setup requires that users create a 4-6 digit PIN that they must enter when opening their wallet application or viewing sensitive information, such as their recovery phrase.
+A PIN (Personal Identification Number) is one of the most common and traditional methods for securing a mobile application.
+This setup requires users to choose a 4-6 digit number.
+They must enter it when opening their wallet application, or viewing sensitive information, such as their recovery phrase.

 All devices can support the PIN-based approach, which makes it more accessible.
-A PIN can also be used to encrypt data within a wallet, making any locally stored information on the device inaccessible.
-Additionally, some users prefer this type of security measure because they use the same or similar PINs on multiple applications/devices, making it easy to remember.
+A PIN can also be used to encrypt data within a wallet or a cloud backup, making any stored information inaccessible.
+If you decide to do this, ensure users understand that their wallet cannot be recovered if they lose their PIN and no other recovery mechanism is implemented.

 However, users with poor security practices might create easy-to-guess PINs (such as 1234), which would provide a false sense of security.
 This design also relies on users to remember their PIN correctly.